HamedHafez/streams/README.md

 6- Enter your id stream in the Stram key filed.

-7- Click OK buttom and then click "Start Streaming"
+7- Click OK button and then click "Start Streaming"

 tip: Your id is a number after "/streams/" in the address bar.